junxit/us-congress-bills-115/metadata.md

 - 2017-04-03 — Introduced in House
 - 2017-04-03 — Introduced in House
 - 2017-04-03 — Referred to the House Committee on Oversight and Government Reform.
+- 2017-09-13 — Committee Consideration and Mark-up Session Held.
+- 2017-09-13 — Ordered to be Reported by Unanimous Consent.
+- 2017-10-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-10-10 — Considered as unfinished business. (consideration: CR H7901-7902)
+- 2017-10-10 — Considered under suspension of the rules. (consideration: CR H7896-7897)
+- 2017-10-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1858.
+- 2017-10-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-10-10 — Mr. Gianforte moved to suspend the rules and pass the bill.
+- 2017-10-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 0 (Roll no. 558). (text: CR H7896)
+- 2017-10-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 0 (Roll no. 558).(text: CR H7896)